ssr-1998/OllamaRAGBot/README.md

 ---

 ## 🧭 Future Plans
-1. Adding Logging & Exception Handling
+1. Adding Logging & Exception Handling  **[Completed]**
-2. Modularising chatbot components into sub-pipelines
+2. Modularising chatbot components into sub-pipelines (Utils)  **[Completed]**
+3. Dockerization of the ChatBot.
+4. Testing Model Responses with more latest/heavier models.
-3. Fine-tuning the LLM Model
+5. Fine-tuning the LLM Model.

 ---